 a) Decrease Frequency of Vulnerability Scans

 Decrease the load on the appliance by changing the frequency of vulnerability scans of the affected deployment.
-In the Alert Logic console, navigate to Configuration > the affected deployment > Protection > Scheduling > Internal Scanning, and then choose your desired scanning frequency.
+In the Alert Logic console, navigate to navigation menu () > Configure > Deployments > select a deployment > Scan Schedules.
+Click the Add () icon to create a new scan schedule or select an existing scan schedule to edit.

 b) Increase the Number of Appliances